ilabsweden/pepperchat/README.md

 Now we need the Python NaoQi API for communicating with the Pepper robot.

 * Download and extract NaoQi Python SDK for [Nao](https://www.softbankrobotics.com/emea/en/support/nao-6/downloads-softwares) or [Pepper](https://www.softbankrobotics.com/emea/en/support/pepper-naoqi-2-9/downloads-softwares/former-versions?os=45&category=108) matching the version of your robot's software.
 Tested with Pynaoqi 2.8.6.
-* Update your *.zshrc* with the following:
+* Update your terminal profile (e.g. *.zshrc*) with the following:
     * export PYTHONPATH=${PYTHONPATH}:/path/to/python-sdk/lib/python2.7/site-packages
     * export DYLD_LIBRARY_PATH=${DYLD_LIBRARY_PATH}:/path/to/python-sdk/lib
     * export QI_SDK_PREFIX=/path/to/python-sdk
 * Start ```python2``` and make sure you can import ```naoqi```.
-OSX will throw a lot of warnings the first time.
+OSX may throw a lot of warnings the first time NaoQi is imported.
 Google for the exact way to approve these.

 I haven't been able to make Choreographe to run on recent versions of OSX, but it's not needed for running this app.

 ## Run
-Make sure you've gone through all steps in the Setup guide above beofre you start.
+Make sure you've gone through all steps in the Setup guide above before you start.

+Note that the Speech recognition module uses a NaoQi (*Autonomous Life Proxy*) to switch focus to *nao_focus*.
+You may not have this script on your own robot and the the code will throw an exception as a result.
+This call is made solely to prevent the default dialogue system of the robot to interfere with PepperChat.
+You may safely comment this away or upload your own preferred focus script to the robot, e.g. using Choreograph.

 * Start the OpenAI GPT-3 chatbot service by opening a terminal and execute ```python3 startDialogueServer.py```.
 If everything goes well, the server should respond with _Starting OpenAI chat server...
 Type an input message to test your chatbot..._